aspose-words/Aspose.Words-API-References/english/net/aspose.words/nodecollection/add/_index.md

 ---
 title: NodeCollection.Add
 second_title: Aspose.Words for .NET API Reference
-description: Adds a node to the end of the collection in C#
+description: NodeCollection method.
+Adds a node to the end of the collection in C#
 type: docs
 weight: 30
 url: /net/aspose.words/nodecollection/add/